(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 If you understand the history of the stock market and the fact that your money is always at some level of risk, do what you can to maximize profits while meeting your risk tolerance.

 Financial Worry #16 – Spending the money I've saved

-You’ve worked incredibly hard to save and invest for financial security.
-So when the time comes to spend money from any of your savings accounts, you freeze – even when you put money into an account for a particular purchase.
+You've worked incredibly hard to save and invest for financial security.
+So when spending money from any of your savings accounts, you freeze, even when you put money into an account for a particular purchase.

-If you do let up on the “purse strings” and buy something or spend money, you second guess yourself and might be stressed out about what you’ve done.
+If you let up on the “purse strings” and buy something or spend money, you second guess yourself and might be stressed about what you've done.

 If this sounds like you, you may lack confidence in your financial plans or have a scarcity mentality.
-You don’t believe in your financial decisions, and you’re worried that you don’t have enough.
+You don't believe in your financial decisions, and you're worried you don't have enough.

 Facing Your Fear: